Order of St. Bernadette of Antioch

 Yes you can still enrol, just because you see the good in another pathway to God does NOT make you unsuitable --- remember Jesus was an Essene ---Essene being a Jew who is a Druid.

-6. I wish to follow the monastic way of life, can I be Clergy?
+I wish to follow the monastic way of life, can I be Clergy?

-7. Are Clergy in your church able to perform marriages, funerals etc?
+Are Clergy in your church able to perform marriages, funerals etc?

 Yes, we are fully recognized with the Australian government as a recognized religion.

-8. Does your Clergy take confessions and are they confidential?
+Does your Clergy take confessions and are they confidential?

 If anyone feels they would benefit by this we certainly will hear confessions, but we do not actively encourage the necessity for confessions.
 A strict rule for Clergy is......NEVER under any circumstance must any confession be divulged by Clergy without the permission of the person concerned.
 Any Clergy member divulging such information would be viewed as unwanted and undesirable by the Church.

-9. I am gay --- will you marry me to another gay person?
+I am gay --- will you marry me to another gay person?

 At the present moment we are forbidden by law to marry same sex partners...BUT...we have no qualms about blessings your Union and will happily give you a certificate that your union has been blessed by God.
 At present the legal position of law is under attack by activists trying to get the law changed to permit gay marriages.
 If successful each celebrant will have their own opinion about this, but the church itself has NO objection to Gay marriages.
 Until the 13th century RC, Orthodox and Anglican churches even had written services for gay marriages of homosexual men, lesbian women, and bisexuals. see Recommended Reading & the book titled, "MARRIAGE OF LIKENESS".

-Archbishop Glenn Clark
+Archbishop Glenn Taylor

 Picture

-Shown left is Archbishop Glenn Clark who is currently the Dean of St Michael's Divinity School. ++Glenn is the co-founder of the School, and he is also the reigning Archbishop of Tasmania as well as head of the Franciscan order in the Church.
+Shown left is Archbishop Glenn Taylor who is currently the Dean of St Michael's Divinity School. ++Glenn is the co-founder of the School, and he is also the reigning Archbishop of Tasmania as well as head of the Franciscan order in the Church.

 Archbishop Glenn is also a very competent and highly qualified teacher and examiner of Music, and his skills are constantly being called upon to adjudicate for examinations of musical degrees into the music world.